Undergraduate Policies and Procedures

 Documentation of any lower-division credit established by examination through such programs as the AP (Advanced Placement Program) that the student wishes to apply toward college credit should be received by the University prior to registration.
 Academic hours awarded through credit by examination become a permanent part of the student's official UT Dallas transcript.

-No more than six semester hours of extension or credit by examination may be applied toward upper-division requirements and must be upper-division credit earned at an appropriate accredited institution or through acceptable scores on approved tests.
+No more than six semester hours of extension or credit by examination may be applied toward upper-division requirements and must be upper-division credit earned at an appropriate institution or through acceptable scores on approved tests.
 The University does not offer correspondence courses.

 Criminal Background Check